uh-clubr/uh-clubr.github.io/index.md

 We have asked five of the UH community members to test out the UH-Clubr application and provide some feedbacks.
 Here were some of the inputs that we have received from the community members:

-“The website looks clean, but it’s not as user friendly.
+> “The website looks clean, but it’s not as user friendly.
 I didn’t know there was a dropdown to see more information about the club.
 Maybe have it open when you click on the whole box?”

-"Very professional and conveys information clearly.”
+> "Very professional and conveys information clearly.”

-“Are there more clubs?
+> “Are there more clubs?
 I was trying to scroll because I knew there must be more…"

-"I like the idea of the website and can see it being useful.
+> "I like the idea of the website and can see it being useful.
 Overall it looks nice, just wish there were more clubs on it."

-"I like that the website isn't so serious.
+> "I like that the website isn't so serious.
 It provides the information it needs to provide, but also adds some fun to it by adding the extra questions about the clubs.
 I wish there were more clubs though."

 From these feedbacks that we have received, we could see that there is still a room for more improvements to make the application more user friendly and practical.
 The web application is still a work-in-progress and hence what's displayed currently is a prototype but not a completely finished product.
+It is understandable that as the testers, the community members wanted to see a finished product that is equipped with a full functionality of a club directory.
+For future development, we can modify the database to include more (if not all) clubs here at the University of Hawaii at Manoa.
+The team can also get more inspirations from numerous websites to edit the layout of the web application to be more user friendly.

 # Development History